Research

 Open Problems (I enjoy):

-Does every deterministic finite automata of order n admitting a synchronising word contain a synchronising word of length at most (n-1)^2 (Černy’s conjecture, see here).
+Does every deterministic finite automata of order n admitting a synchronising word contain a synchronising word of length at most (n-1)^2 (Černy’s conjecture).

 Does every connected vertex transitive graph contain a Hamilton path?
-(Lovász’s conjecture, see here)
+(Lovász’s conjecture)

 Does every bipartite, 3-connected, cubic, planar graph contain a Hamilton Cycle?
-(Barnette’s conjecture, see here)
+(Barnette’s conjecture)

-There exists a function f satisfying; if G is a graph such that every odd cycle of G spans a subgraph with chromatic number at most k, then G has chromatic number at most f(k) (see here)
+There exists a function f satisfying; if G is a graph such that every odd cycle of G spans a subgraph with chromatic number at most k, then G has chromatic number at most f(k) (an old conjecture of Erdős and Hajnal)